The response of pro-life Christians to abortion mirrors the response of anti-slavery Christians to slavery

 Second only to abortion, the sin of slavery is rightly considered one of the worst injustices to ever take place in the United States.
 More than a mere denial of liberty, slavery doomed millions of valuable human beings to a lifetime of poverty, illiteracy, abuse and degradation.
 It encouraged rape, familial neglect and even murder.
 Surely, if there was ever a problem that warranted a strong, united and immediate response from the Church, this was it.

-The unbiased reader will find that there are many parallels between the actions of the anti-slavery Church in the early 19th Century, and the response of the pro-life Church in our own era.
+The unbiased reader will find that there are many parallels between the actions of anti-slavery Christians in the early 19th Century, and the response of anti-abortion Christians in our own era.
 Sadly, we find that, just as today, the leading characteristic was apathy.
 Most Christians were incredibly reluctant to confront the slavery problem.
-Throughout the ante-bellum era, the majority failed to participate in any sort of meaningful anti-slavery action, reasoning the need for it away with arguments very similar to those advanced by numerous pro-life Christians today.
+Throughout the ante-bellum era, the majority failed to participate in any sort of meaningful anti-slavery action, reasoning the need for it away with arguments very similar to those advanced by inactive pro-life Christians today.
 Slavery lasted 89 more years because anti-slavery Christians never saw fit to end it.

 STRONG WORDS AND HOLLOW PROMISES